Comprehensive Review of SuperAGI

 ZoomInfo operates the largest verified B2B data platform available: 500M+ contacts, 100M+ companies, 135M+ verified phone numbers, 120M+ direct-dial phone numbers, and 200M+ verified business email addresses.
 That scale is verified through a multi-source pipeline backed by 300+ human researchers, achieving up to 95% accuracy on first-party data.

-This isn't self-reported.
 In a Fortune 500 competitive RFP analyzing 25 million contacts across vendors, the independent consultant concluded that "no other competitor came even close."
 ZoomInfo has been named a Leader in the Forrester Wave for Intent Data Providers, a Leader in the Gartner Magic Quadrant for ABM Platforms for two consecutive years, and holds 133 No. 1 rankings on G2.
+The data includes 300+ company attributes for segmentation and buyer intent data tracking signals from 210 million IP-to-Organization pairings.

 The GTM Context Graph: Intelligence that captures why deals move or stall.

+ZoomInfo's GTM Context Graph processes 1.5B+ data points daily, fusing ZoomInfo's third-party data with a customer's CRM records, conversation transcripts, email interactions, and behavioral signals into one intelligence layer.
 A CRM records that a deal moved to Stage 4.
 A conversation intelligence tool transcribes what the VP of Finance said on the last call.
 An intent platform logs a spike in research activity.
-The GTM Context Graph connects all three to capture the full picture of why the deal moved, and that intelligence flows into every downstream action: the follow-up email, the play targeting, the forecast weighting.
+The GTM Context Graph connects all three to reveal why the deal moved, and that intelligence flows into every downstream action: the follow-up email, the play targeting, the forecast weighting.
+Chorus (14 patents in conversation intelligence) is the context capture engine that makes this possible.

 Universal Access: Use ZoomInfo's intelligence in any tool, not just ZoomInfo's own products.

 ZoomInfo delivers its intelligence through three channels.
 GTM Workspace gives sellers one surface where prioritized accounts, AI-drafted outreach, and deal execution converge.
 Seismic's sales team reported 54% productivity gains, 11.5 hours saved per week, and 39% of pipeline attributed to ZoomInfo signals.
+GTM Studio gives marketers, RevOps, and GTM engineers a natural language builder for audience definition, campaign orchestration, and pipeline measurement, expansion plays that used to take 3 weeks now launch in 30 minutes.
+For teams that build beyond ZoomInfo's products, APIs and MCP expose the same intelligence to any custom agent or partner platform, with API access included in all relevant plans.

 SuperAGI or ZoomInfo: Comparison Summary